-For large venues (e.g. Sports Hall 1 and Sports Hall 2) where a megaphone/microphone is used to give such instructions, the Lead invigilator must stay in the front of the venue and must not walk in the middle of the venue.
+For large venues (e.g. Sports Hall 1 and Sports Hall 2) where a megaphone/microphone is used to give such instructions, the Lead/Support Invigilator (Lead) must stay in the front of the venue and must not walk in the middle of the venue.
 We have had complaints from candidates that they cannot hear clearly if instructions are given out in the middle of the venue.

-17. After the Examination Starts
+16. After the Examination Starts

-- The Lead invigilator should complete the rest of the candidate's details on the Missing ID sheet (details should be taken from the seating list). - This sheet will be collected soon after the examination has started by an examination marshal who will give priority to venues with short duration examinations.
+- The Lead/Support Invigilator (Lead) should complete the rest of the candidate's details on the Missing ID sheet (details should be taken from the seating list). - This sheet will be collected soon after the examination has started by a supervisor or an examination marshal who will give priority to venues with short duration examinations.
 They will also collect the Invigilator Attendance Sheet at the same time.
-Please ensure that the non-urgent problems are recorded in the "Issues with venue (non-urgent)" section on the Invigilator Attendance Sheet when marshals arrive. - An examination marshal will return the Missing ID sheet with photos of the candidates to the examination venue to enable identification to be verified. - The Lead invigilator should issue a notice (available from the stationery folder) to those candidates without IDs (but not to the candidates with a red temporary registration card).
+Please ensure that the non-urgent problems are recorded in the "Issues with venue (non-urgent)" section on the Invigilator Attendance Sheet when marshals arrive. - A supervisor or examination marshal will return the Missing ID sheet with photos of the candidates to the examination venue to enable identification to be verified. - The Lead/Support Invigilator (Lead) should issue a notice (available from the stationery folder) to those candidates without IDs (but not to the candidates with a red temporary registration card).